appium/appium-geckodriver/README.md

-browserName | Any value passed to this capability will be changed to 'firefox'. browserVersion | Provide the version number of the browser to automate if there are multiple versions installed on the same machine where the driver is running. automationName | Must always be set to `Gecko`. systemPort | The number of the port for the driver to listen on.
+browserName | Any value passed to this capability will be changed to 'firefox'. browserVersion | Provide the version number of the browser to automate if there are multiple versions installed on the same machine where the driver is running. automationName | Must always be set to `Gecko`. noReset | Being set to `true` adds the `--connect-existing` argument to the server, that allows to connect to an existing browser instance instead of starting a new browser instance on session startup. systemPort | The number of the port for the driver to listen on.
 Must be unique for each session.
 If not provided then Appium will try to detect it automatically. verbosity | The verbosity level of driver logging.
 By default minimum verbosity is applied.
 Possible values are `debug` or `trace`. androidStorage | See https://firefox-source-docs.mozilla.org/testing/geckodriver/Flags.html#code-android-storage-var-android-storage-var-code